EckoTan0804/academic-kickstart/content/ai/deep-learning/cnn/cnn-basics.md

 {{% alert note %}}

-In CNN architectures, pooling is typically performed with 2x2 windows, stride 2 and no padding.
+In CNN architectures, pooling is typically performed with 2x2 windows, stride 2 and NO padding.

 {{% /alert %}}

+### Pooling Example

+{{< figure src="https://ujwlkarn.files.wordpress.com/2016/08/screen-shot-2016-08-07-at-6-11-53-pm.png?w=748" title="This example shows the effect of Pooling on the Rectified Feature Map we received after the ReLU operation in the above ReLU example.
+Max refers to Max-Pooling and Sum refers to Sum-Pooling." numbered="true" >}}

 ### Why pooling works?

 Because Pooling keeps the maximum value from each window, it **preserves the best fits of each feature within the window**.
 This means that it doesn’t care so much exactly where the feature fit as long as it fit somewhere within the window.

 The result of this is that CNNs can find whether a feature is in an image without worrying about where it is.
 This helps solve the problem of computers being hyper-literal.

+In particular, Pooling

+- makes the input representations (feature dimension) smaller and more manageable
+- reduces the number of parameters and computations in the network, therefore, controlling [overfitting](https://en.wikipedia.org/wiki/Overfitting)
+- makes the network invariant to small transformations, distortions and translations in the input image (a small distortion in input will not change the output of Pooling – since we take the maximum / average value in a local neighborhood).
+- helps us arrive at an almost scale invariant representation of our image

 ### Dimension parameters computation